AVON RIVER HERITAGE CENTRE

 The red marsh mud of silt, sand, clay and water bursts with nutrients containing six times more potassium, 2.5 times more phosphorus, 3.5 times more calcium and four times more magnesium then does upland topsoil.
 Acadians farming dyked marshland did not need to fertilize it.
 Later, farmers in Hants County held “mud flings”, gathering together to spread mud on uplands as a fertilizer.

 We invite you to our facility to experience the unique ecology and heritage of this beautiful area, which people of many backgrounds have called home.
-We invite you to stay and savour the views, glorious sunset, and amenities of this park and return to participate in our communities many events, including the Full Circle Music Festival, the Honey Harvest Festival, the Garlic Festival, Artisans in Action and the North Along the Shore Jamboree.
+We invite you to stay and savour the views, glorious sunset, and amenities of this park and return to participate in our communities many events, including the Full Circle Music Festival, the Honey Harvest Festival, Avondale Wharf Day and monthly art exhibits.

 Telephone us, May through October, at (902) 757-1718